Back to blog

 Fleet Vehicle Paint Restoration: Reviving Colour and Gloss Through Professional Correction

-Fleet vehicles lose their showroom gloss over time.
+Fleet vehicles lose their protected gloss over time.
 Professional paint correction and ceramic protection can restore and preserve that original colour depth — here's how the process works.

 Every fleet vehicle starts with deep, vibrant colour and mirror-like gloss.
 Months of motorway driving, car park manoeuvres, and environmental exposure gradually erode that finish.
 The vehicle still functions perfectly, but it looks tired — and tired-looking vehicles undermine brand perception and reduce residual values.